nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

     }

 In this example we don't want to log any health checks sent to Unit.
-Anything will be logged to the given file in the defined format as usual.
 As shown in our example, to get the maximum out of the newly added **if** option, you can combine it with our JavaScript scripting feature, but this is not a must.